MalkarovPark/IndustrialKit/README.md

 ### Installation with SPM

 CareKit can be installed via SPM.
 Create a new Xcode project and navigate to `File > Swift Packages > Add Package Dependency`.
 Enter the url `https://github.com/MalkarovPark/IndustrialKit` and tap `Next`.
-Choose the `main` branch, and on the next screen, check off the packages as needed.
+Select the `main` branch, and on the next screen, check off the packages as needed.

 <img width="1000" alt="embedded-framework" src="https://user-images.githubusercontent.com/62340924/207657493-af8eae06-1e02-4c3d-a330-730225a19306.png">